takari/polyglot-maven/README.md

 ## Scala

+_Java Projects_

+* [LambdaTest](https://github.com/lefou/LambdaTest) - A simple Java project with a standalone [pom.xml](https://github.com/lefou/LambdaTest/blob/master/pom.scala)
+* [CmdOption](https://github.com/ToToTec/CmdOption) - A Java project with a top-level reactor project and an additional shared scala file included  into both `pom.scala`s

+_Scala Projects_

-* https://github.com/domino-osgi/domino - A simple project using Polyglot Scala.
+* [Domino](https://github.com/domino-osgi/domino) - A simple project using Polyglot Scala.
-* https://github.com/woq-blended/blended - A complex mulit-project using Polyglot Scala.
+* [Blended](https://github.com/woq-blended/blended) - A complex mulit-project using Polyglot Scala.
 It's also an example where the `#include` feature is heavily used to share common configuration but avoid Maven parent poms, which are often problematic.